Applications are currently open – closing April 26th – for entries for this year’s Joan Carden Award.

 - strengthen the Choir’s relationship with the University of Sydney and the Sydney music community, and

-This year on August 13th, the finals of the 2017 Joan Carden Award will be held in the Great Hall of the University of Sydney, accompanied by a full orchestra.
-The audience will once again participate in the judging through a ‘Peoples’ Prize’.
+This year the finals of the 2019 Joan Carden Award will be held in the Great Hall of the University of Sydney on August 11th, accompanied by a full orchestra.
+The audience will once again participate in the judging through a ‘People’s Prize’.

-If you enjoy the performances of the soloists at our concerts, this is definitely a date for your diary.
+If you enjoy the performances of the soloists at our concerts, this concert (which will also feature the Choir performing Puccini’s Messa di Gloria) is definitely a date for your diary.
 And if you are – or have a friend or relative who is – a young professional soloist, then this could be your/their chance to perform and to win a prestigious Award with a significant cash prize.